joshuatuan/payment-soundbox-app/README.md

-# PayWave Soundbox - PayPal-style Payment Prototype
+# Gkash

-A Next.js application that simulates a payment flow between merchants and payers using QR codes and Text-to-Speech (TTS) confirmation.
+An application that simulates a payment flow between merchants and payers using QR codes and Text-to-Speech (TTS) confirmation.

 ## 🎯 Features